googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Emoji clock faces for 12 o’clock, 1 o’clock and 2 o’clock.](images/colr_clocks-12-1-2.png)

-**Figure 5.45 Emoji clock faces for 12 o’clock, 1 o’clock and 2 o’clock.**
+**Figure 5.45 Emoji clock faces for 12 o’clock, 1 o’clock and 2 o’clock**

 Several components are shared between these color glyphs: the entire face, with a gradient background and dots at the 3, 6, 9 and 12 positions; the minute hand